7-fl/Frequency-server/README.md

-If I happen to kill a client immediately after it sends a message to the adapter, and then I kill the server before the corresponding message from the adapter is sent, the adapter might live long enough before it it is killed  (by virtue of being linked to the server) to do:
+If I happen to kill a client immediately after it sends a message to the adapter, and then I kill the server before the corresponding message from the adapter is sent to the server, the adapter might live long enough before it it is killed  (by virtue of being linked to the server) to do:
 ```erlang
     f3 !
 Msg